Social Determinants of Health

 • Economic Stability — Poverty, Employment, Food Security, Housing Stability

-• Education — High School Graduation, Enrollment in Higher Education, Language and Literacy, Early Childhood Education and Development
+• Education Access and Quality — High School Graduation, Enrollment in Higher Education, Language and Literacy, Early Childhood Education and Development

 • Social and Community Context — Social Cohesion, Civic Participation, Discrimination, Incarceration

-• Health and Health Care — Access to Health Care, Access to Primary Care, Health Literacy
+• Health Care Access and Quality — Access to Health Care, Access to Primary Care, Health Literacy

 • Neighborhood and Built Environment — Access to Healthy Foods, Quality of Housing, Crime and Violence, Environmental Conditions

 Addressing the root causes of poor health is not unique to Catholic health care.
-What is unique to Catholic health care is that our faith compels us to give special attention to our neighbors who are economically poor and to work for the common good.
-It is these values that drive us to lead the way in this work, even when the path forward is not clear.
-CHA has developed a set of resources to help engage health care leaders on how this activity — addressing the social determinants of health — is not at all new to Catholic health ministry.
-It is a part of our DNA — stemming from our founding congregations of religious women and men who saw needs in the communities they were sent to serve, and then fulfilled those needs, working in partnership.
-There are two booklets, an accompanying PowerPoint that you can adjust to tell your organization's story available.
+What is unique to Catholic health care is that our faith and values compel us to give special attention to our neighbors who are economically poor and to work for the common good.
+CHA has developed a set of resources to help engage health care leaders on how addressing the social determinants of health is a part of our DNA — stemming from our founding congregations of religious women and men who saw needs in the communities they were sent to serve, and then fulfilled those needs, working in partnership.

 Healing the Multitudes